mmourcia/audio-guestbook/README.md

 * to dial 1, you'll listen to a recorded message
 * to dial 2, you'll be able to record a message (10s max)
 * to dial 3, you'll listen to the last recorded message

+To update or add new actions, have a look at `dialed_number` directory.

 Enjoy !